 - Flooring and many more

-Ash wood is hard, dense, durable with having incredible strength.
+Ash wood is hard, dense, and durable with incredible strength.
 These qualities make it perfect for any type of woodworking project.

 Ash wood takes stain and paint well.
 Therefore, finishing is easy with Ash wood without getting a blotchy surface.